Haku (wrestler): Hardcore Champion (1997–2001)

 Meng spent much of 1997 facing lower and mid-card performers before starting a small winning streak in the summer of 1998.
 This led to a main event WCW World Championship match with Bill Goldberg on 10 August edition of Monday Nitro.
 Goldberg, too, had an impressive winning streak.
 Goldberg won and retained his title that night and thus added another wrestler in his winning streak, making it 160–0.
 Prior to this, Meng had faced Goldberg (before he won the World Championship) on WCW Saturday Night and despite the loss had pushed Goldberg for longer than anyone had until that point.
 In the spring of 1999, when Ric Flair was the (kayfabe) president on WCW programming, the barbaric Meng would often annihilate Flair's enemies per his instructions.
 Later on, Meng had a short-lived feud with Sting and occasionally faced top stars like Lex Luger and WCW Champion Bret Hart.
 He also participated in matches for the newly introduced WCW Hardcore Championship toward the end of 1999.
 Meng finally won the title at the Sin pay-per-view on 14 January 2001.
 He became the final WCW Hardcore Champion.
-A week later, he left WCW just weeks before it was bought by WWF in March 2001.
+A week later, he left WCW just two months before it was bought by WWF in March 2001.

-Independent circuit (2000–2016)
+Independent circuit (2000–2005, 2008-2016)

 Fifita, under the name Meng, wrestled for World League Wrestling winning the WLW Heavyweight Championship on two occasions in 2000.
 He would return in 2003 to win the championship for the third time.
-Since 2003, Fifita has been essentially retired, returning to the wrestling ring on a few occasions over the years.
+Since 2005, Fifita has been essentially retired, returning to the wrestling ring on a few occasions over the years.
 In 2009, as King Haku, he would wrestle regularly for World Xtreme Wrestling where he won the WXW Hardcore Championship twice.
 He would return to semi retirement after his stint.
 Meng appeared at Chikara's King of Trios 2012 tournament, held on 14–16 September in Easton, Pennsylvania, teaming with The Barbarian and The Warlord under the team name the Faces of Pain.
 On 14 September, the team was eliminated from the tournament in the first round by Team ROH (Mike Bennett and Matt Jackson and Nick Jackson).

 Return to WWF (2001–2002)

 One week after Sin, Fifita returned to the WWF as Haku and made a surprise appearance at the 2001 Royal Rumble.
 After the Rumble, he formed a tag team with Rikishi, but the team did not last long due to Rikishi suffering an injury.
 Haku was left to wrestle on the lower card shows like Sunday Night Heat.
-His final TV taping was against Shawn Stasiak on a WWF Jakked taping in Buffalo, New York on 23 July 2001 which Stasiak won.
+His final TV taping was against Shawn Stasiak on a WWF Jakked/Metal taping in Buffalo, New York on 23 July 2001 which Stasiak won.
 Haku would work in WWF's developmental territory Heartland Wrestling Association.
-Haku's last matches were against WWF European Champion Diamond Dallas Page at house shows in February and March 2002 losing to all of them in Texas, New Mexico, Japan, Singapore and Malaysia.
+Haku's last matches were against WWF European Champion Diamond Dallas Page at house shows in February and March 2002 losing all of them in Texas, New Mexico, Japan, Singapore and Malaysia.
 He was eventually released from the WWF in April 2002.